Black Sea Geopolitics and Russia’s Control of Strategic Waterways: The Kerch Strait and the Sea of Azov

 The 2014 Union of Crimea with Russia Redefines the Geography and the Geopolitical Chessboard of the Black Sea Basin

-Ukraine has no maritime access to the Sea of Azov, nor does it have naval power in the Black Sea.
+Ukraine has no maritime access to the Sea of Azov and Eastern Ukraine, nor does it have naval power in the Black Sea.

+Without a navy, Ukraine is not in a position to win this war.

-Ukraine’s Naval Base Berdyansk on the Western Azov coastline is under Russian control.
+Ukraine’s Naval Base Berdyansk (a 2020 initiative of Zelensky) on the Western Azov coastline is under Russian control.
 All major ports extending from Mariupol to Kherson are under Russian control.

+Russia occupies Kherson and controls the access of Ukraine’s major river-way the Dnieper to and from the Black Sea (see second map below: The Dnieper is in some regards a seaway.)
+The Dnieper is a major corridor of grain cargo transportation.

+In the context of the Ukraine War, through their military deployments in Donetsk and Lugansk, Russian forces have consolidated their control over the entire Sea of Azov basin.

 With the March 18, 2014 Treaty signed between Russia and Crimea, the Russian Federation has extended its control over the Black Sea as well as over the Sea of Azov.